SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    The returned index is a unique identifier.
 If two terms *t1* and *t2* are not equal in the model *mdl* then their values are distinct integer indices.

-   The function returns -1 if there's an error or 0 othewise.
+   The function returns -1 if there's an error or 0 otherwise.

    **Error report**